 What are Carpenter Bees?

-Carpenter bees get their common name from their habit of boring into wood.
+Carpenter bees get An animal belongs to insects their common name from their habit of boring into wood.
 Carpenter bees do not eat wood but cause damage to structures by drilling circular holes to create tunnels inside the wood.
 Unlike other common bees, such as honeybees and bumble bees that live in colonies, carpenter bees are not social insects and build individual nests into trees outdoors or into the frames, eaves or sides of buildings.

 During the spring, people often notice large, black bees hovering around the outside of their homes.
 These are likely to be carpenter bees, named for their habit of excavating holes in wood, in order to rear their young.
 Carpenter bees prefer unpainted, weathered wood, especially softer varieties such as redwood, cedar, cypress and pine.
 Painted or pressure-treated wood is much less susceptible to attack.
 Common carpenter bee nesting sites include eaves, rafters, fascia boards, siding, wooden shake roofs, decks and outdoor furniture.